shaoxuanluo2011/Python-Capstone-Project/README.md

 We realised early on that we can reconcile the Overall Fiscal Position against Revenue and Expenditure*.
 We did a pivot using Total Expenditure table and found out: Overall Fiscal Position = Total Revenue – Total Expenditure

+We came up with four hypothesis and did our anaysis using python libraries to draw our conclusion.

 Hypothesis 1:
 If govt fiscal position is negative this year, in the next year, the total operating expenditure will decrease.
 To do this, I need to combine fiscal position and government total expenditure tables.
 I need to calculate change in total operating expenditure between this year and previous year.
 I can use scatterplot to take overall last year's fiscal position from fp to compare against this year's change in total operating expenditure